fumeapp/modeltyper/readme.md

 - --no-relations : Do not include relations
 - --optional-relations : Make relations optional fields on the model type
 - --no-hidden : Do not include hidden model attributes
+- --no-counts : Do not include counts for relationships
+- --optional-counts : Make relationship counts optional fields on the model type
+- --no-exists : Do not include exists for relationships
+- --optional-exists : Make relationship exists optional fields on the model type
 - --timestamps-date : Output timestamps as a Date object type
 - --optional-nullables : Output nullable attributes as optional fields
 - --api-resources : Output api.MetApi interfaces